 This example shows us how a strong candle should look like as we see how the strong candle over power the one before.

-Here, you can see that those weak candles were not able to breach the Resistance line and had long wicks and could not break that level so we wait to see what will happen with the next candle will the price action break that level or will the resistance win and the price reverses.
+Here, you can see that those weak candles were not able to breach the Resistance line and had long wicks and could not break that level.
+So, we wait to see what will happen with the next candle.
+Will the price action break that level?
+Or will the resistance win and the price reverse?

 On the first case ( the candle on the left that we marked for you): clearly, the price fell on the next candle which made it a valid reversal.

 While in the second case ( the candle on the right that we marked): we had a very small candle which did not mean anything except that the resistance stalled the price for a while.